Invest in Teachers – Transform Education

 I was – and I am till this very day – baffled at how these teachers show up every day for their kids.
 Their discipline and endurance is impressive, and yet their salary hardly provides for a living.
 Once I spoke over dinner about money with 8 teachers in Ngozi in northern Burundi, and I realized that I make in one day what the 8 of them combined make per month.

-With a GDP per capita of about 270$, Burundi is officially the poorest country in the world.
+With a per capita GDP of about $270, Burundi is officially the poorest country in the world.

-Yet these people show dedication and care for their students that you rarely see in the so-called First World.
-Floribert Dundaguza, the headmaster of that school by the lake, told me how, in April 2015, he drove to school every day through a capital that, for weeks, was engulfed in political turmoil and violence.
-He was being shot at and harassed by police and military forces.
+Yet these people show dedication and care for their students that you rarely see in the so-called “First World”.
+Floribert Dundaguza, the headmaster of the lakeside school, told me how, in April 2015, he drove to school every day through a capital that, for weeks, was engulfed in political turmoil and violence.
+At times, he was being shot at and harassed by police and military forces.
 Technically, the school was closed.
 But he went anyways, because “somebody had to be at the school in case a student showed up”.

 And while the ability to read and write is fundamental, education must encompass much more.
 If we want to reduce the imbalance in this world, we must empower the next generation everywhere to think independently and critically.
 We have to show them how to deal with uncertainty.
-Because let’s face it: the knowledge and the strategies of the present won’t work in the future.
+Because let’s face it: the knowledge and the strategies of the present won’t apply in the future.
 The speed of change has become breathtaking.
 Therefore, our kids need to find their own solutions.
-They need the skills to innovate, the ability to work collaboratively and approach challenges with a problem-solving mindset.
+They need the skills to innovate, the ability to work collaboratively, and to approach challenges with a problem-solving mindset.

 After spending more than 3 months in all these schools and with all these teachers, getting to know them and hearing their extraordinary stories, I was on my way onto the next phase.
-And Alexis was the one pushing me over the line.

 And that’s the phase I’m still in: hope.